Python3pkg/CheesePrism/README.rst

 Future
 ======

+Really, the future is likely an different pypi mirror like devpi.
-Some features we plan to implement in the near future:
+Some features we thought about implementing:

  * **Multi-index support**:  The general idea is that you can evolve indexes rather like requirements files but by explicit limiting of